 2. Silicone Sponges

-I’m not super keen on the bright colours, (they don’t fit our colour scheme!) – but these handy items are brilliant:
+I’m not super keen on the bright colours, (they don’t fit our colour scheme!) – but these sponges are useful all the same:

 They don’t harbour bacteria, which prevents the gross whiff on surfaces when somebody forgets to air a dishcloth and then uses it anyway.
 Yuck.
-And if these little bad boys do require a clean, they can simply be chucked in the dishwasher or microwaved in some water, et voila!
+And when they require a clean, they can simply be chucked in the dishwasher or microwaved in some water, et voila!

-Tip: They can even be used as trivets for hot pans!
+Tip: They can be used to help open tight jars, and even as trivets for hot pans!